rishikavaish/Kaggle-Data-Science/README.md

-# Kaggle-Data-Science
+# PersonalProjects-DataScience
-It contains some Kaggle projects that I did in the field of Data Science
+It contains some Personal projects that I did in the field of Data Science/Machine Learning.